-How to lower phosphate in your aquarium is something that you are going to ask at some point or the other when you are setting up a marine aquarium or even when you are already running a marine tank for a period of time reason being Phosphate P04 level is one of the key important parameter that we have to keep a look out for in reefing especially for those keeping corals.
+How to lower phosphate in your aquarium is something that you are going to ask at some point or the other when you are setting up a marine aquarium or even when you are already running a marine tank for a period of time reason being Phosphate P04 level is one of the key important parameters that we have to keep a lookout for in reefing especially for those keeping corals.

 A fact that most aquarium owners do not know

 Most marine aquarium owners are unaware that it is a fact that PO4 or Phosphates is always present in aquariums.
-It could be from your freshwater source during water change, water top up , fish food , live rock or even aquarium deco inside your tank.
+It could be from your freshwater source during a water change, water top-up , fish food, live rock or even aquarium deco inside your tank.
 The worst part is that if these aquariums are not well maintained, the levels of phosphates in the tank will keep rising and this will inevitably encourage the growth of algae as well as affecting the coral health.

 To combat the effects of these phosphates issue when setting up a marine tank, it is ideal for you to regularly test for the presence of these phosphates with a reliable test kit and to learn their sources so as to be able to combat it.